"Kid-friendly news that keeps them up to date without all the nasties."

 In just a few minutes, it’ll give Squiz Kids the rundown on the big news events unfurling around them.
 And while we won’t shy away from hard news stories, we’ll also make sure there’s plenty of kid-friendly content from the worlds they inhabit too.

-Over at Squiz Kids for Schools, we give teachers daily, differentiated literacy activities that connect to the podcast, as well as weekly Shortcuts for kids, and our Newshounds media literacy curriculum.
+Over at Squiz Kids Classroom, we give educators daily, differentiated literacy activities that connect to the podcast, as well as weekly Shortcuts for kids, Squiz the World episodes, and our Newshounds media literacy curriculum.
 Everything we do is designed by teachers, aligned to the Australian curriculum, and focused on keeping kids engaged and informed.

 And it's all delivered in The Squiz’s signature style - with positivity, humour and opinion-free.